 Some have suggested that I advocate for women in ministry because I have been influenced by the secular culture of Australian society where egalitarianism is seen as the ideal.
 These people, however, are mistaken.

-Conversely, I suspect that these same people, due to a poor understanding of how the first Christian communities (i.e. churches) fellowshipped and functioned, reject the idea that women were leaders in a few New Testament churches.
-It seems that their view of “church” has been influenced by a culture of large gatherings which meet in purpose-built sacred spaces, where a professional all-male clergy presides, and the Sunday sermon and, sometimes, priestly rituals are prioritized.
+Conversely, I suspect that these same people reject the idea that women were leaders in a few New Testament churches because of a poor understanding of how the first Christian communities (i.e. churches) fellowshipped and functioned.
+Their view of “church” has been influenced by a culture of large gatherings which meet in purpose-built sacred spaces, where a professional all-male clergy presides, and where the Sunday sermon or priestly rituals are prioritized.
 In this kind of church culture, members who are not part of the clergy, including women, typically have little or no room for either regular or spontaneous ministry contributions during services.

 I advocate for women in ministry because I see in the New Testament that ministry and leadership was shared in the dynamic, inclusive, Spirit-led culture of the very early church, and was not restricted to men.